A PDE-constrained Optimization Approach to Optimal Trajectory Planning under Uncertainty via Reflected Schr\"odinger Bridges: Numerical experiments

-for $z\in [0,1]$ and a tube radius $r_t=0.1$.
-Figure \ref{fig:mesh_and_density} shows the finite element mesh, composed by confirming P1 elements with mesh resolutions ranging from $N = 60^3$ to $N = 90^3$ degrees of freedom, along with initial and terminal Gaussian particle densities given by
+for $z\in [0,1]$ with tube radius $r_t=0.1$.
+Figure~\ref{fig:helical_mesh} shows the finite element mesh of conforming P1 elements, with spatial resolutions ranging from $N = 60$ to $N = 90$ nodes per axis.
+Initial and terminal densities are given by